malintha/multi_uav_simulator/readme.md

     source devel/setup.bash
     roslaunch multi_uav_simulator simu.launch

-Please consider cititing our work [1] if you use this code in your publications.
+Please consider citiing our work [1] if you find this code helpful for your publications.

 [1] M. Fernando and L. Liu, "Formation Control and Navigation of a Quadrotor Swarm," 2019 International Conference on Unmanned Aircraft Systems (ICUAS), Atlanta, GA, USA, 2019, pp. 284-291, doi: 10.1109/ICUAS.2019.8798352.